NDZL/skills/2007/README.md

 - **`workflows/`** — *Layer 2*: one skill per **end-to-end task**, **composing** Layer-1 features (*"capture proof of delivery", "receive scans into an app"*).
 - **`router/`** — the **entry advisor**: picks the product and routes *learn-an-API/feature* ↔ *do-a-task*.

-> Architecture + rationale: **`SKILL-HYBRID-ARCHITECTURE.md`** (working notepad).
-This tree is a runnable illustration of that structure — the starter set for Developer Council review.

 ## Layout
 ```
 zebra-skills/